buttonwoodcx/bcx-aurelia-dnd/src/tutorial/overview.md

 * For [aurelia-cli](https://github.com/aurelia/cli) user, just do `au install bcx-aurelia-dnd`.
 * For app built with jspm/webpack, just install npm package `npm install --save bcx-aurelia-dnd` and add it to your module config file if needed. `bcx-aurelia-dnd` is compiled in umd format (support both AMD and commonjs loader), you should have no trouble to get it working.
-* For TypeScript user, there is no `.d.ts` file now.
-We will add the type definition file in future.

 There is a single class `DndService` provided by `bcx-aurelia-dnd`.
 Inject it to your component.